elenavolpato/elenaawesome/docs/_posts/2021-06-14-kata-challenges.md

 ---
 It's been a while since I posted anything here because now I'm Berlin for the Summer, and the traveling and getting settled was kinda chaotic - I had to leave my beloved dogs 🐕🐕 back in Brazil (and I miss them daily 😢), get a Covid test and everything else that traveling, specially in these times, requires.

 Anyway, last week I participated on online event: the [Hack Evening](https://www.meetup.com/Women-Who-Code-Berlin-Germany/events/278535885/) from [Women Who Code Berlin](https://www.womenwhocode.com/berlin).
-It was really fun to meet other women who already are developers for sometime and some others that are also new to this like me.
+It was really fun to meet other women who already are experienced developers and others that are new to this, like me.
 But the big thing I discovered there were the kata challenges.
 According to [Code Wars](https://www.codewars.com/), ["kata are code challenges focused on improving skill and technique."](https://docs.codewars.com/concepts/kata/).
-By the way, [Code Wars](https://www.codewars.com/) is another discovery from last week's event, and I'm using it as my source for new challenges.
+By the way, [Code Wars](https://www.codewars.com/) was another discovery from last week's event, and I'm using it as my source for new challenges.

-After some a short presentation and a nice chat, I started working on the challenge itself.
+After some a short presentation and a nice chat, I started working on the challenge itself, which was:

 You were given a width and a length of a rectangle.
 The challenge was to build a code that would provide a list with the minimum amount of squares that are possible inside this rectangle.
 More information about the challenge [here](https://www.codewars.com/kata/55466989aeecab5aac00003e/).